tharumbun/sandbox/src/data/blog/thailand-old-intellectual.md

 > Why Thai students grow up with a strong emotional attachment to the shape and integrity of Thailand.

+> Why Thai nationalism often prioritizes central Thai culture and language.

+> Why some ethnic groups or provinces feel excluded or marginalized.

 > Why dissenting views on history and borders often face backlash.

 A Sino-Thai descent who was born and grew up in Bangkok, he was also one of the student leaders during the Thammasat University massacre in the 1970s.